pbinkley/microcopying_1940/index.markdown

 <p>One absence I must note particularly because it is
 a permanent absence.
-Those of you who knew Professor Robert Binkley, who died a few weeks ago, and who was Chairman of <span style="page" id="page10">[p.10]</span> the joint committee of the Council of Learned Societies and the
+Those of you who knew Professor Robert Binkley, who died a few weeks ago, and who was Chairman of <span class="page" id="page10">[p.10]</span> the joint committee of the Council of Learned Societies and the
 Social Science Research Council, realize what a tremendous vacancy is left by his death.
 As Chairman of our joint committee, he devoted himself heart and soul to the interests of that committee; he was the committee, one could almost say.